-From school students to new graduates and young workers, if you need help identifying and planning a career direction you can consult with Jonathan for professional personalised assistance.
-He is expert in student career guidance and is also available to assist individuals with mid-life career issues.
+From students to workers to professionals and executives, if you need help with your career at any level you can consult with Jonathan for professional personalised assistance.
+He is expert in both student career guidance and adult career issues.

 Are you confused about your career direction?